cmuparlay/pbbslib/README.md

     a[size_t i] -> T& : reference to i-th value of a a.swap(sequence<T> b) -> void : swaps contents of a and b a.clear() -> clears the contents setting length to zero.

 If passed by rvalue reference it is moved clearing the rvalue.
 If passed by value, it is copied.

+A sequence is a Seq but not a Range.

 ******************************************************

-A range<Iterator> is both a Seq and a Range.
-It supports:
+### range<Iterator>

+A range<Iterator> suppors random access into range, and slicing into subranges.

     typename value_type (shorthand T below)
     typename iterator, where iterator::value_type = value_type